 ABS Function Syntax

-number | A real number for which you want the absolute value. |
+Here, "number" is a real number for which you seek the absolute value.

 Simple Use Case